berkeleymartin20/MyFridge/README.md

 2. Implemented a data-checking algorithm to make sure the user can only add new items to the shopping list if data is entered and valid
 3. Implemented navigation buttons for data entry and a "back" button to cancel item addition

+### 11/3/2020: ###

+1. Debugged issues with adding items in Shopping List beyond the screen size.
+Added padding to the bottom so all items can be seen
+2. Debugged issues with "Add items to Shopping List" button that blocked items' delete buttons.
+Users can now drag and drop to move the Add Items button in Shopping List
+3. Implemented a data structure to keep track of items' name, expiry dates, and quantity for the myFridge section
+4. Implemented a nested RecylerView with a custom Section data structure to keep track of different categories of food items and separate them into different sections in the myFridge RecyclerView
+5. Debugged issues with scrolling in myFridge, where scrolling with in the tab caused blank spaces to appear between sections